What Is The Difference Between a Roux and a Slurry?

 Slurry

 Slurry, on the other hand, achieves success through cooling, not cooking.
-The thickener uses a cold water (or milk) and cornstarch mixture made in advance and then added to the liquid in need of thickening.
+The thickener uses cold water (or milk) and a cornstarch mixture made in advance and added to the liquid needing thickening.

 Yes, that's right.
-It uses cornstarch (no gluten) so we already know that it will be a top competitor for California.
-Back to a tie.
+It uses cornstarch (no gluten), so we already know it will be a top competitor for California to a tie.

 Me: How will you work to increase the thickness in a liquid/?

 Roux: The simple answer is that with a fat like butter and flour mixed over some heat, the properties of my liquid change and become thicker.
-This is when I can be mixed in with whatever you are trying to thicken to add my thickness.
+This is when I can be mixed in with whatever you try to thicken to add thickness.

-Slurry: Slurry consists of water or milk and cornstarch, which is mixed in a cold state.
-Then I cook in slowly with the liquid you are trying to thicken and I transform when the heat is applied there.
+Slurry: Slurry consists of water, milk, and cornstarch mixed in a cold state.
+Then, I cook slowly with the liquid you are trying to thicken and transform when the heat is applied.

 Me: How are you two candidates similar?

-Roux: The obvious answer is that we both have the same goal; to be the best thickener we can be and make people's meals delicious.
+Roux: The obvious answer is that we both have the same goal: to be the best thickener and make people's meals delicious.
 We use the same concept to get the job done.
 When starch is heated, it expands and absorbs the liquid around it.
 That is how we add to a liquid and make it thicker.

 Me: What are your main differences?